sabraboi/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the full path and current working directory
+This script list all files on current directory